pjhoughton/HomeLab/README.md

   - GlueTUN ( Docker container)

-Gluetun is a VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in
+Gluetun is a VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.

+This is not used anymore instead i added a client VPN to my UNifi Router, which always multiple VPN instances for different regions and  allocate  specific devices to use the VPN.

+  - NGINX Proxy Manager

+A Proxy manager that integrates with Lets Encrypt with DNS chaallenge ,  allowing all internal servers to have a valid certificate without having to pay for a  certificate or expose them to the internet.
+THis removes the anoying browser certificate errors

 ####  Configure mini PC